Grades of In-Progress or Incomplete, Graduate

-If the instructor approves the request or petition to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract, Graduate form, located on the Registrar’s Office website.
+If the instructor approves the request to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract, Graduate form, located on the Registrar’s Office website.
 This form will specify course work to be completed by the student and due dates, in order for the Incomplete grade to be replaced with a grade for the completed course.
 Due dates may not extend further than 12 months from the end of the term in which the student was enrolled in the course.

 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change form to the Registrar's Office.